 Need easy to pack lunches that require no reheating or refrigeration?
-You’re in the right place because I’m sharing the best cold lunch ideas, check out a sneak peek of each recipe in this video:
+You’re in the right place because I’m sharing the best cold lunch ideas for kids, check out a sneak peek of some of the recipes we’re talking about in this video!

-In this post, you’ll find everything from salads to wraps, pasta, and bento lunches- a personal favorite.
-They’re ideal for packing to school, the office, or picnic-style, if you’re kids, have a field trip planned.
+For today’s cold lunch ideas I’m sharing everything from salads to wraps, pasta, and bento lunches- a personal favorite.
+They’re ideal for packing to school, the office, or picnic-style, if your kids have a field trip planned.

 Healthy Cold Lunch Ideas